Alaire1/NetPractice_42/README.md

 - Append this number to the IP address, using a slash (/) as a separator: `192.168.0.0/24`

 ## LEVELS
-- soltions and explantions of levels from 1 to 10
+- solutions and explantions of levels from 1 to 10
 <details>
   <summary>Level 1</summary>